Cheragi Pahar

 Cheragi Pahar (sometimes written Cheragee Pahar) is a cultural and historical place located at Chittagong, Bangladesh.
 Most of the cultural activities of Chittagong and related business were established in the place.
 Some parts of the region Momin Road are the part of Cheragee Pahar Circle.

 Cultural activities

 The poets, authors, little magazine activist, artists, musicians, journalists, dramatist, model and cultural workers gather at Cheragee Pahar Circle every day.
 Pohela Boishakh, Pohela Falgun is celebrated in every year at the place.

-In 2012, a site specific art exhibition held at the place, where young artists and curator experiments with new art forms and media in his exhibitions.
+In 2012, an art exhibition was held at the place.

 Media and communications

 Several newspapers, including daily newspapers, opposition newspaper, business newspapers based in Chittagong are published from the place.
 Various little magazines are also published and distributed from Cheragi Pahar.
 BEside the newspapers offices, cultural-book shops can also be found here.